 When we designed the list of available Rule Actions for DesignMerge we came up with a standard set of Actions that we felt would be the most popular and commonly used.
 Everyone uses the Set Data to… Action, and the Apply Master Page… Action, but of course we couldn’t imagine all of the things our customers would eventually want to do during a merge.

-These are just a couple of examples of how clients have utilized the Pro Pack.
+These are just a few examples of how clients have utilized the Pro Pack to develop custom Rule Actions.
+The possibilities are truly unlimited!

 |Advanced Title Case Conversion